 Maintaining low heat is the key to receiving the best Keema.
 It might take a bit of time to wait until the gravy thickens, so you can start rebaking some Naan or toasting some bread slices.

 Tea spilling alert!
 This is how Indian people prepare their authentic Keema.

 Total making time: About 45 minutes.

-You’ll never crack open another instant food can anymore if you know how to make this rich and hearty curry yourself.
-Palak Paneer is an ideal suggestion for those who cannot eat the spicy treat.
-Furthermore, the curry is loaded with veggies so that it will be a bit healthier.
+You’ll never want instant food if you know how to make this rich and hearty curry yourself.
+Palak Paneer is an ideal suggestion using cottage cheese for those who cannot eat the spicy treat.
+Furthermore, the curry is loaded with veggies, so it will be a bit healthier.

 It still consists of Indian hot spices such as Garam Masala, but the amount is less than the other curry recipes.
 Paneer or Indian cottage cheese generally offers a lovely mild and creamy taste already, yet it can taste much better after you pan-seared it with oil/Ghee.